How can we help you today?

 • Example: The Economist Espresso and newsletters like Sinocism or TLDR rely on this model.
 They deliver valuable insights to subscribers and make good money doing it.

 • Tools to help: Platforms like Substack, ConvertKit, and Revue allow you to gate content, set up paid subscriptions, and segment your list based on interest.
-These tools also integrate with affiliate marketing features, so you can include product mentions that help increase traffic and revenue.
+You can also integrate AI-assisted writing and segmentation with tools like Beehiv or ConvertKit’s automation features, helping you deliver tailored emails that drive engagement and conversions.

 12. Create a job board or directory